British H-class submarine

 Post-war, many were retained in the Royal Navy for training purposes, while four more were lost in accidents during the 1920s.
 At the outbreak of the Second World War, the class was obsolete, but retained in training and coastal warfare roles to help the Royal Navy cope with heavy losses to the submarine fleet during the early stages of the war.
 Two were sunk in this role by German countermeasures.
-The Canada-built boats were equipped with Fessenden transducers, which were missing from the US-built boats.
+The boats built in Canada, but not in the United States, were equipped with Fessenden transducers.

 Boats

 Group 1

-Group 1 was built in Canada at the Canadian Vickers Yards in Montreal before being transported across the Atlantic and deployed from Britain as British shipyards were too busy to construct submarines at this time.
+Group 1 was built in Canada at the Canadian Vickers Yards in Montreal before being transported across the Atlantic and deployed from Britain as British shipyards were too busy to construct submarines at this time: